monitoring-MDPs/premise/README.md

 The code and explanations are to support experiments with the prototype.
 This is *not* a tool.

 ## Dependencies

+(Users of an artefact can skip these steps).
-- Install Storm with Python APIs in the usual way.
+- Install Storm with Python APIs in [the usual way](https://moves-rwth.github.io/stormpy/installation.html).
 - Run `pip install tqdm click`

 ## How to run